 Water sports such as stand-up paddleboarding and kayaking are available, and if you’re hungry, a local fish stand is located just a few minutes’ walk down the beach, where the “fish cutter” (fish sandwich) is a must-try.

-History enthusiasts will be intrigued by the rich military heritage here.
+Visiting Needham’s Point is one of the best things to do in Bridgetown for history enthusiasts, thanks to the rich military heritage here.
 Explore the remains of Drill Hall and the Naval Dockyard.
 See 17th-century cannons and St. Anne’s Fort, which was also constructed in the early 1700s.

 With so many snorkeling destinations around the island, Barbados is an ideal location to view tropical fish, colorful coral, manta rays, and the famous resident sea turtles.
 On a luxury cruise to Barbados, you can snorkel by day and experience the world-class restaurants, innovative venues, and stylish accommodations on board one of our luxury cruise ships.